Please be aware that given recent publications and emerging evidence, this page is currently under review.

 Many people with M.E. try different approaches to help them manage their illness and their symptoms.
 Most alternative and complementary therapists are competent, ethical and caring.

 Provided there is no evidence of harm, Action for M.E. adopts an open-minded approach to complementary therapies, on the basis that people with M.E. report that different approaches do help some people.

 However, no-one can be certain whether or how a person might benefit from a treatment.
 People with M.E. differ, sometimes greatly, in their response.

-We strongly advise people to view with caution any method which claims to offer a cure, has not been published in respected peer-reviewed journals and requires the payment of large sums of money.
+We strongly advise people to view with caution any method which claims to offer a cure, has not been adequately researched with peer-review, and requires the payment of large sums of money.

 Our 2014 M.E.
 Time to deliver survey report found that 35% of respondents used a complementary approach to help them manage their symptoms.
 Of these: